bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-4. Add the options created in step 1 to the option set
+4. Add the options created in step 1 to the option set.

 `POST /v2/option_sets/{option_set_id}/options`